oliveira-a/wmenu/README.md

 * .NET Framework 4.8

 # Usage
-You must assign your own shortcut to open `wmenu`.
+For now you must assign your own shortcut to open `wmenu`.
 [AutoHotKey](https://autohotkey.com) is a very good option.